 This is a short-term credit facility extended by the creditors to the debtors.
-Normally, it is common for the traders to buy the material and other supplies from the suppliers on credit basis.
-After selling the stocks, the traders pay the cash and buy freshstocks again on credit.
-Sometimes, the suppliers may insist on the buyer to sign a bill (bill of exchange).
-This bill is called bills payableDebt Factoring or Credit Factoring Debt Factoring is the arrangement with factor where the trader agrees to sell its accounts receivable or debtors at discount to the specialized dealers called factors.
-In the case of Credit Factoring, the trader agrees to sell his accounts payables (at premium).
+Normally, it is called bills payableDebt Factoring or Credit Factoring receivable or debtors at discount to the specialized dealers called factors.
+In the case of Credit